What They Do: Financial analysts guide businesses and individuals in decisions about expending money to attain profit.

 Most financial analysts work full time and some work more than 40 hours per week.

-Employment of financial analysts is projected to grow 6 percent over the next ten years, about as fast as the average for all occupations.
+Overall employment of financial analysts is projected to grow 9 percent over the next ten years, faster than the average for all occupations.

 See all finance jobs.